Freyja-moth/bevy_html_lite/README.md

 ])
 ```

-> The macro itself isn't required, but it is strongly recommended as it makes life a lot easier
+> The macro itself isn't required, but it is strongly recommended as it makes life a lot easier.

-You can even (I hope) do formatting inside the strings
+You can even (I hope) do formatting inside the strings!
 ```rust
 let x = "TADA!";
 let sections = sections!({ "{x}" });